schellenberg/computerscience20/docs/_sources/Python/Strings/StringIntro.rst.txt

 Con Cat
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Create a program that takes in the name of a cat, then prints out a hello message.
-For example, if the user types in ``Garfield``, your program could print something like ``Good to see you, Garfield!``. **Be sure to use concatenation in your solution!**
+For example, if the user types in ``Garfield``, your program could print something like ``Good to see you, Garfield!``. **You can use concatenation or f-strings in your solution!**

 .. activecode:: practice_problem_string_into_1
     :nocodelens: